BalashovAD/parsecpp/README.md

 ```
 repeat :: Parser<A> -> Parser<Vector<A>>
 ```
-Params: `atLeastOnce` - if false the empty answer will be valid.
-Be careful with parsers that can parse successfully without consuming stream.
+Be careful with parsers that can parse successfully without consuming the stream.

 ```c++
 auto parser = charIn('A', 'B', 'C').repeat(); // Parser<std::vector<char>>